APTrust/userguide/docs/preservation/restoration.md

 * Restored bags include md5 and sha256 tag manifests while bags submitted for ingest typically have neither.

-* Restored bags include a `PremisEvents.json` file describing all PREMIS events related to the bag and its contents since it was ingested.

 * Restored bags include the __latest__ version of each preserved file in the payload (data) directory.

-These last two points are important.
+These last point is important.
 In some cases, you or someone at your institution may have deleted files from a bag, or uploaded newer versions of files in a bag after the bag was initially ingested.
-The PremisEvents.json file includes a list of all deletions and re-ingests.
-In cases where files have been deleted or updated, these event records can help you understand why the restored payload does not match the payload of the originally submitted bag.
+Deleted files cannot be restored, and the restored bag will always contain the last uploaded version of each file.

 ## Restoring Individual Files